The Definitive Guide to Italian Articles for Learning Them… Indefinitely

 - L’ is paired with nouns that start with a vowel, both masculine and feminine.

 Il cane mangia.
 (The dog eats.)

-I ragazzi giocano il calcio.
+I ragazzi giocano a calcio.
 (The boys play soccer.)

 Ho visto lo specchio.
 (I saw the mirror.)